hissssst/repatch/pages/performance_tips.md

 assert Enum.any?(history, &match?({MapSet, :new, [1 | _], %MapSet{}}, &1))
 ```

-## Cleanup 3rd-party processes
+## Cleanup processes

 If you're using processes which will outlive the test suite, and these processes call the patched modules, you should call `Repatch.cleanup/1` on them from time to time to clean history.

-## Try not to patch Elixir and Erlang kernel functions
+## Try not to patch kernel functions

-That means if you have a function which returns result of `Enum.reduce` call, try not
+That means if you have a function which returns result of `Enum.reduce` call, try not to patch it and
+patch the private/public function which calls it.
+Otherwise, every call to this function will hit disptacher
+and will be slowed down. **This tip is especially useful for recursive functions**.

+It also applies to Erlang stdlib functions and modules and frequently called libraries like `:telemetry`